evan-thoms/pinyImage/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) a
-One of the most important parts of language learning is being able to remmember massive amounts of words and phrases, and especially with a system like Mandarin where characters give few clues to their meaning, the ability to recall their sound and function becomes essential.
+One of the most important parts of language learning is being able to remember massive amounts of words and phrases, and especially with a system like Mandarin where characters give few clues to their meaning, the ability to recall their sound and function becomes essential.

 PinyImage leverages your brain's natural ability to recall visual information to enhance and speed up character memorization.
-Tying character appearance to its meaning and sound using a mental image with familiar objects and feelings will store a character more strongly in your mind, ultimately leading to a better mastery of the Chinese langauge!
+Tying character appearance to its meaning and sound using a mental image with familiar objects and feelings will store a character more strongly in your mind, ultimately leading to a better mastery of the Chinese language!

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
+Do a search and replace with your text editor for the following: `evan-thoms`, `pinyImage`, `twitter_handle`, `linkedin_username`, `evanthoms@outlook.com_client`, `evanthoms@outlook.com`, `PinyImage`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>